Forså Hydroelectric Power Station

-The Forså Hydroelectric Power Station (Forså kraftverk or Forså kraftstasjon) is a hydroelectric power station in the municipality of Gildeskål in Nordland county, Norway.
-Part of the plant's catchment area also lies in the municipality of Beiarn.
+The Forså Hydroelectric Power Station (Forså kraftverk or Forså kraftstasjon) is a hydroelectric power station in Gildeskål Municipality in Nordland county, Norway.
+Part of the plant's catchment area also lies in Beiarn Municipality.

 The plant utilizes a drop of 266 m between two lakes: Litle Sokumvatnet (also Lille Sokumvann, Såhkamjávrásj), which is linked to Namnlausvatnet and is regulated between an elevation of 645 m and 637 m, and Øvre Nævervatnet (Båssjukjávrre), which is regulated between an elevation of 604 m and 580 m.